doc4d/docs/docs/FormObjects/webArea_overview.md

 In Windows, it is not recommended to access, via a web area, the Web server of the 4D application containing the area because this configuration could lead to a conflict that freezes the application.
 Of course, a remote 4D can access the Web server of 4D Server, but not its own web server.

 ### Insertion of protocol (macOS)

 The URLs handled by programming in web areas in macOS must begin with the protocol.
 For example, you need to pass the string "http://www.mysite.com" and not just "www.mysite.com".

-## Access to web inspector
+## Web inspector

 You can view and use a web inspector within web areas in your forms or in offscreen web areas.
-The web inspector is a debugger which is provided by the embedded Web engine.
-It allows parsing the code and the flow of information of the web pages.
+The web inspector is a debugger which allows parsing the code and the flow of information of the web pages.

-### Displaying the web inspector
+> The Web inspector is only available with the [**embedded web rendering engine**](properties_WebArea.md#use-embedded-web-rendering-engine).

-To display the web inspector, you can either execute the `WA OPEN WEB INSPECTOR` command, or use the context menu of the web area.
+To display the Web inspector, you can either execute the `WA OPEN WEB INSPECTOR` command, or use the context menu of the web area.

 - **Execute the `WA OPEN WEB INSPECTOR` command**<br>
 	This command can be used directly with onscreen (form object) and offscreen web areas.
-In the case of an onscreen web area, you must have [selected the embedded web rendering engine](properties_WebArea.md#use-embedded-web-rendering-engine) for the area (the web inspector is only available with this configuration).

 - **Use the web area context menu**<br>
 	This feature can only be used with onscreen web areas and requires that the following conditions are met:
-	- the embedded web rendering engine is selected for the area
 	- the [context menu](properties_Entry.md#context-menu) for the web area is enabled
 	- the use of the inspector is expressly enabled in the area by means of the following statement:
 	```4d
 		WA SET PREFERENCE(*;"WA";WA enable Web inspector;True)
 	```
-	- a navigation action has occurred (for example, the user has clicked a link)
+	- a navigation action has occurred in the area (for example, a page has been loaded)

 For more information, refer to the description of the `WA SET PREFERENCE` command.

-### Using the web inspector

 When you have done the settings as described above, you then have new options such as **Inspect Element** in the context menu of the area.
 When you select this option, the web inspector window is displayed.

-> The web inspector is included in the embedded web rendering engine.
-For a detailed description of the features of this debugger, refer to the documentation provided by the web rendering engine.
+> For a detailed description of the features of this debugger, refer to the documentation provided by the web rendering engine.